 Through Camp, Hante and The Outdoor Academy, Eagle’s Nest has been home to thousands of incredible young adventurers for the past 90 years.
 Many of you have even grown up at Eagle’s Nest, finding your sense of place among the rhododendron blooms and towering pines of Pisgah Forest.

-Eagle’s Nest Alumni
+Eagle’s Nest and The Outdoor Academy Alumni

-You, the Eagle’s Nest Alumni, are the heartbeat that keeps our Foundation strong.
-You are the storytellers and the memory keepers, reminding us of all the wonderful experiences shared at 43 Hart Road.
-While each person’s journey here is unique, there are some poignant stops along the path that will keep us forever connected: the first warm Cho-Cho of the season, the anticipation of Final Banquet, pine needles crunching under bare feet at Indian Village, dancing until exhaustion at the Old Lodge, tea parties on the dock, meeting your tribe, the first night spent alone in the woods, your turn to be Adasahede, packing out food for Hante, dipping into 3 Falls and walking to Morning Watch at Sunrise, practicing canoe strokes in the lake or your best cannonball off the dock, bells ringing to wake up and songs to follow a hearty meal, grasping the climbing hold you never thought you’d reach, watching the sunset over the Blue Ridge Mountains, the first Goodnight Circle.
+You, Eagle’s Nest and The Outdoor Academy Alumni, are the heartbeat that keeps our Foundation strong.
+You are the storytellers and our best resource, reminding us of all the wonderful experiences shared at 43 Hart Road.
+While each person’s journey here is unique, there are some poignant stops along the path that will keep us forever connected: the first warm Cho-Cho of the summer, pine needles crunching under your feet, dancing until exhaustion at the Old Lodge, classes on the dock, the first night spent alone in the woods, your turn to be the Leader of the Day, packing out food for an overnight trip, singing songs and walking to Morning Watch at Sunrise, practicing canoe strokes in the lake or your best cannonball off the dock, bells ringing to wake up and sharing a hearty meal, grasping the climbing hold you never thought you’d reach, watching the sunset over the Blue Ridge Mountains, making friends that last a lifetime.

 What Are You Grateful For?